 Using DepositGuard means that your tenancy is protected throughout its life - including when it continues onto a same terms statutory periodic tenancy - and at no extra cost.

 After recent changes to legislation, provided no details have changed when the tenancy becomes periodic, then there should be no need to serve any further prescribed information.
 If details have changed however, please read our guidance on prescribed information.

-Whether there is a change to the tenancy during the agreement, or you are seeking advice on additional clauses, please read TDS' 'Guidance for Landlords' or call the RLA's Landlord Advice Team on 03330 142 998.
+Whether there is a change to the tenancy during the agreement, or you are seeking advice on additional clauses, please call the RLA's Advisors on 03330 142 998.